Nypziin/Nypziin/README.md

 I'm a beginner developer :)
 -----------------------------

-I'm a 20 years old developer since I was 19.
+I'm a 20 years old developer, studying since 2022.
 I love to code and figure it out how to solve deep problems.
 My main focus are back-end development.

 I am also a student at [USJT](https://www.usjt.br).